Khuplam Milui Lenthang: Medical career

-Dr Khuplam served in the medical field for 7 years.
-His zeal for research work ultimately led him to resign from government service in 1957.
+Ethnographic career

 Subsequently, he set up office in 1967, at Phaibung village, Mikir Hills (Karbi Anglong district) in Assam.
 There he resumed work on a full-time basis on the subject dearest to his heart.
 Later the same year, he shifted the office to Saikul in Manipur, where he continued his vocation, depending solely on the materials he had previously collected.
 For several years, progress in his work was rather difficult and slow.
 Many of the folktales, mythologies and the words for chanting used by the priests, all embedded with deep meanings, needed proper interpretation.
 This endeavour required extra knowledge and appropriate skills.
 Intent on acquiring these prerequisites to produce credible work, Dr Khuplam decided to turn to God for help.
 Following his ardent prayer that continued for precisely 7 years, 7 months and 7 days, God answered on 5 October 1986.
 On that day he also had a vision from God asking him to call out the sun shine upon the children of Manmasi in northeast India and northwest Burma, so that they may be revived both physically and spiritually.
 The Lord of Israel then revealed to Dr Khuplam the parchment containing the once-lost Manmasi script, known as Bulpizem.
 According to legend, around BC 214, King Shi Hwangti of China destroyed the parchment.
 In the next 7 months that followed God also revealed to Dr Khuplam the meanings of the various visions hitherto unexplained this was tuning point in his research career.

-The details of Dr. Khuplam’s visions and their interpretations are much too long to be included in this brief biography.
+The details of Dr. Khuplam's visions and their interpretations are much too long to be included in this brief biography.
 To provide glimpse of his rather surreal experiences an example is cited here: On one silent night, while Dr Khuplam was deep in prayer, his concentration was disturbed by the sound of croaking frogs around his house.
 It was during the monsoon season and so the particular amphibians were about in plenty.
 Exasperated, he cursed the frogs, and immediately the sound started to fade, and then ceased completely.
 The next morning, lo and behold, there were dead frogs all around the house, of which the children collected two to three basketfuls.
 The neighbours were astonished at the sight of hundreds of frogs that had all died in one night.